Before we move on, we need some theory.

 n- The number of copies there is of every document.
 Replicas.

-with request and thereby overriding the defaults in
+thereby override the defaults in

 We will focus on the shards and replicas for now.